 Celebrating outstanding achievements in music or dance and a global commitment to the arts

-Deadline: February 2021.
-Nominations for this award will open in November 2020.
+Deadline: February 8, 2021.
+Nominations for this award are currently being accepted.

 The Muriel Sherrin Award is funded through an endowment created with surplus funds from the 1984 Toronto International Festival of Music and Dance.
 In 1996, the management of the fund was turned over to Toronto Arts Foundation and the award was renamed in memory of Muriel Sherrin, the producer of the festival.
 Sherrin, who died in 1994, was a leader in the Canadian artistic community for more than 30 years.